natgo/wt-wiki-scraper/wikitext-transpiled/ground/Concept%203.md

 <!-- ''In the description, the first part should be about the history of the creation and combat usage of the vehicle, as well as its key features.
 In the second part, tell the reader about the ground vehicle in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
 The '''{{Specs|name}}''' is a rank {{Specs|rank}} British light tank {{Battle-rating}}.
 It was introduced in [[Update "Red Skies"]].

-The Concept 3 is a direct ancestor in development to the well-known Rooikat family of vehicles.
+The Concept 3 is a well-rounded light tank with an excellent gun for its tier, a decent reload speed, and adequate ammunition.
+It is a direct ancestor in development to the well-known Rooikat family of vehicles.
 Though it lacks the level of agility those vehicles can attain, the Concept 3 is by no means a slouch.
 Offering a fast and punchy contender to follow up from the SARC vehicles players will have experienced prior, boasting the same firepower not seen until later British medium tanks but on a nimble albeit fragile chassis.

 == General info ==
 === Survivability and armour ===
 {{Specs-Tank-Armour}}
 <!-- ''Describe armour protection.
 Note the most well protected and key weak areas.
 Appreciate the layout of modules as well as the number and location of crew members.
 Is the level of armour protection sufficient, is the placement of modules helpful for survival in combat?
 If necessary use a visual template to indicate the most secure and weak zones of the armour.'' -->

 Like the American [[M18 GMC|M18 Hellcat]], the Concept 3 only has 12.7 mm (0.5 in) of armour in most areas, with some areas being only 6.5 mm.
 As a result, anything at this BR can penetrate this vehicle's armour.
 Compounding issues, the Concept 3 has ammunition scattered all throughout its body.
-In other words: while incoming fire from the sides is somewhat prone to overpenetration, this cannot be depended upon.
+Shots hitting the front part of the hull are prone to cause ammunition explosion: any shell hitting the front hull of the Concept 3 will almost certainly be fatal.
+The crew members are generally spread out, avoiding knock-outs by a single shot.
+While incoming fire from the sides is somewhat prone to overpenetration, this cannot be depended upon.
 Try to avoid being shot at in the first place.
+While the armour can protect the crew from heavy machine gun fire from the front and some aircraft strafing with MGs, anything larger in calibre (20 mm and above) will easily destroy this light tank.

 However it is worth noting the geometry of the Concept 3 when presented from the front.
 While thin, the armour can ricochet rounds with far more consistency than one might expect, offering angles of around 65-80 degrees across the frontal profile.
+While a light armour is certainly a disadvantage against armoured vehicles, it is also a potential advantage as some APHE shells may not detonate when they penetrate the light tank.
+Artillery strikes can easily damage or destroy the vehicle; always move when your area is highlighted for artillery strikes by the enemy.
+The Concept 3 lacks a smoke grenade launcher, which would increase its survivability.

 '''Armour type:'''